ant-media/Ant-Media-Server/README.md

 * [Community Edition vs. Enterprise Edition](https://github.com/ant-media/Ant-Media-Server/wiki#community-edition--enterprise-edition)
 * [Your Scalable, Real-Time Video Streaming Platform Ready in 5 Minutes](https://www.youtube.com/watch?v=y7bP0u0jQRQ)

 ## 📫 Contact

 * For more information and blog posts visit [antmedia.io](https://antmedia.io/blog/)
 * For general inquiries, [contact@antmedia.io](mailto:contact@antmedia.io)

+## Supporting Ant Media Server

+If you would like to say thank you or/and support active development of Ant Media Server:

+* Add a [GitHub Star](https://github.com/ant-media/Ant-Media-Server/) to the project.
+* Tweet about project on your Twitter.
+* Write interesting articles about project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or personal blog.

+Together, we can make this project **better** every day! 😘